 The nominee director should possess a regional residential address in Singapore, as this is mandated for official correspondence.

-Should be of 18+ years old
+Should be at least 18+ years old

 Should possess relevant experience and knowledge